Abortion and the Definition of Human Life

 Killing an unborn baby in the womb must no longer be a casual action.
 Avoiding unwanted pregnancies should be the first method to reduce abortion.
 If that fails, even though placing a child up for adoption is a tragic step to take, it is still better than looking at an innocent child in the womb and deciding to kill it.

-In all discussions about abortion, correctly defining human life is our first and most important task.
+In conclusion, in all discussions about abortion, correctly defining human life is our first and most important task.

 Photo of a baby wearing many items of winter clothing, 2007, by Andrew Vargas from Clovis, United States.
 Creative Commons Attribution 2.0 Generic / Image from Wikimedia Commons